lucaswerkmeister/advent-of-code-2020/day12/README.md

 Moving the waypoint is also fairly straightforward – for the rotation actions, we have to do a transformation to make the waypoint’s position relative to the ship, but that’s just a simple subtraction and then addition again at the end.
+(A few hours later, I realized that we can also just keep the waypoint relative to the ship at all times, which simplifies the code even more.)

 ## Usage